jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE root@duovero:~# iptables -A FORWARD -i uap0 -j ACCEPT

-And after that a laptop using the Duovero AP was able to ping hosts on the lan that the Duovero was connected to through the **eth0** interface.
+After that a laptop using the Duovero AP was able to ping hosts on the lan that the Duovero was connected to through the **eth0** interface.
 So that seems to be working.

+The dhcp server is not providing a DNS server to clients.
+Edit **/etc/dhcpd.conf** if you want to change that.

 I connected some more clients to the Duovero AP.
 They could all communicate fine with the AP, but they could not talk to each other.
-I don't know if this is intentional client isolation by the mwifiex driver or Marvell firmware.
-Or if it's a problem with the way I built hostapd.
+This is probably intentional [wireless client isolation][wireless-isolation] by the mwifiex driver or Marvell firmware.
+Some additional routing would need to be done by the Duovero in order to support client-to-client communication.

-A lot more testing needs to be done.

-I think most of the tools to create a proper AP are installed.
-There is definitely more work on the startup scripts to have a functioning AP out of the box.
+More work needs to be done on the startup scripts and firewall to have a proper routing AP out of the box, but I think most of the tools are there.

 [gumstix-duovero]: https://store.gumstix.com/index.php/products/355/